-The Rudolph William Rosati Visiting Writer Program
+The Rudolph William Rosati Visiting Writer Program is currently on hiatus.

 The Rosati Fellowship provides support for a creative writer to conduct research during a 3-week residency in the Duke University Libraries, which include the Perkins & Bostock Libraries (our primary research library); the Lilly Library (art, film, and performing arts); the Biddle Music Library; and the David M. Rubenstein Rare Book & Manuscript Library.
 The Rosati Fellowship is awarded biennially, and was awarded for the first time in 2015-16.